 If you want to install beadboard wainscoting in an existing house where it's too late to install blocking, you can easily get the wood to stick to the walls by adding a dab of construction adhesive to a couple of spots on each board before its nailed at an angle through the tongue

-Over the years I've discovered all sorts of tips about installing wainscoting.
+Over the years, I've discovered all sorts of tips about installing wainscoting.
 Perhaps the biggest time saver is pre-finishing the material before it's installed.
-This, in my opinion, should be done wether you decide to paint or stain the wood.
+This, in my opinion, should be done whether you decide to paint or stain the wood.
 It's of the utmost importance to make sure you completely coat the entire tongue portion of the wood.
 The wood can shrink after it's installed.
 If this happens, it will reveal a vertical thin strip of wood that's unfinished.
 This can be really problematic if it happens at each joint where the grooved edge of a board overlaps the tongue of the adjacent piece.

 It's also easier to paint or stain the wainscoting while it's flat on a workbench or on top of a piece of plywood suspended between two saw horses.
 You just need to set the finished material inside a covered area away from dirt and dust as it dries.